Bessenbach

-Bessenbach is a community in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Bessenbach is a municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.

 Geography

 Location

 Bessenbach lies southeast of the town of Aschaffenburg among the Spessart range's outlying hills.

 Subdivision

 Bessenbach's Ortsteile are Beetacker, Frauengrund, Gemeindezentrum, Keilberg, Klingerhof, Klingermühle, Oberbessenbach, Steiger, Straßbessenbach, Unterbessenbach, Waldmichelbach and Weiler.

 History

-The community was formed on 1 January 1972 through the merger of the communities of Keilberg and Straßbessenbach.
-In 1978, the community of Oberbessenbach followed.
+The municipality was formed on 1 January 1972 through the merger of the municipalities of Keilberg and Straßbessenbach.
+In 1978, the municipality of Oberbessenbach followed.

 Governance

-Community council
+Municipal council

 The council is made up of 20 council members.